dropbox/zxcvbn/README.md

 ________________________________________________________________________
 ```

-`zxcvbn`, named after a crappy password, is a JavaScript password strength estimation library.
-Use it to implement a custom strength bar on a signup form near you!

-`zxcvbn` attempts to give sound password advice through pattern matching and conservative entropy calculations.
-It finds 10k common passwords, common names and surnames according to US census data, common English words, and common patterns like dates, repeats (aaa), sequences (abcd), and QWERTY patterns.
+`zxcvbn`, named after a crappy password, is a password strength estimator. `zxcvbn` is different from other estimators in that it evaluates passwords the way modern crackers crack them.
+Through search, pattern matching, and conservative entropy calculations, it finds 10k common passwords, common names and surnames according to US census data, common English words, and other common patterns like dates, repeats (aaa), sequences (abcd), QWERTY patterns, and l33t speak.

+`zxcvbn` is an algorithm that can be used in place of a password policy -- it is more secure, more flexible, and less frustrating when sites require a minimal score instead of the dreaded "passwords must contain three of {lower, upper, numbers, symbols}".
+Passwords can be strong and weak for so many reasons that are hard to capture with policy rules, whereas `zxcvbn` allows many styles so long as it detects sufficient complexity.
+Passphrases are rated highly given enough uncommon words, for example.
+Keyboard patterns are either terrible or great depending on length and number of shifts and turns.
+Capitalization adds complexity, but only if it's unpredictable.
+Neither crackers nor `zxcvbn` are fooled by '@' for 'a' or '0' for 'o'.

+At Dropbox we use `zxcvbn` to give people instantaneous feedback when they create a new account or change/reset a password. `zxcvbn` is designed for node and the browser, but we use our [python port](https://github.com/dropbox/python-zxcvbn) inside the Dropbox desktop client, [Objective C port](https://github.com/dropbox/zxcvbn-ios) on iOS, and Java port (not yet open sourced) on Android.

-For full motivation, see:
+For more motivation, see:

 http://tech.dropbox.com/?p=165